GSA/Section508.gov/_pages/manage/playbooks/2018-08-15-manage-playbooks-exec-guide-accessibility.md

 Collaborate within and across agencies to accurately baseline your IT Accessibility/508 program and leverage existing best practices and resources.

-* Participate in the <a href="https://www.cio.gov/about/members-and-leadership/accessibility-cop/" target="_blank" class="usa-link--external">Chief Information Officer Council Accessibility Community of Practice (ACOP)</a>.
+{% comment %}* Participate in the <a href="https://www.cio.gov/about/members-and-leadership/accessibility-cop/" target="_blank" class="usa-link--external">Chief Information Officer Council Accessibility Community of Practice (ACOP)</a>.
   * Assign at least one agency representative to the ACOP (preferably a senior-level government manager).
-  * Assign representatives to each of the ACOP&rsquo;s subcommittees, and contribute to the development of tools, training and best practices to help agencies improve accessibility.
+  * Assign representatives to each of the ACOP&rsquo;s subcommittees, and contribute to the development of tools, training and best practices to help agencies improve accessibility.{% endcomment %}
 * Use standardized testing methodologies such as the Trusted Tester Process, and participate in the <a href="{{site.baseurl}}/test/trusted-tester">Interagency Trusted Tester Program</a>, to ensure conformance to the Revised 508 Standards.
 * Conduct an accessibility review of all IT-related acquisitions, policies and directives.